State of National Board in South Carolina

 The salary supplement continues at the $7500 level for anyone who has been certified and who completed the National Board application process (as an initial candidate) prior to July 1, 2010.

 For any candidate who made their application to NB in 2009 - June 30, 2010, the supplement shall be paid in the year following the year of achieving certification.
-For example, if a person applied from January 1, 2010 - June 30, 2010 and receives certification in the fall of 2013, their supplement will not begin until the 2014-15 school year.
+For example, if a person applied from January 1, 2010 - June 30, 2010 and receives certification in the fall of 2013, his/her supplement will not begin until the 2014-15 school year.

-If a person applies after July 1, 2010, and is certified by the National Board, they will receive a $5000 salary supplement in the year of achieving certification, not to exceed 10 years of the national certificate.
+If a person applies after July 1, 2010, and is certified by the National Board, he/she will receive a $5000 salary supplement in the year of achieving certification, not to exceed 10 years of the national certificate.

 National Board Directory